inRealAR/inReal/README.md

 ### Architecture
 * This app are using MVVM architecture
-* Also we DI Architecture Pattern with Hilt
+* Also we implement DI Architecture Pattern with Hilt

 ### Stack
 * _Hilt_ for implement Dependency Injection Pattern